emacselements/my-dired/README.md

 ## Installation

-Add to your Emacs configuration:
+Add this to your Emacs configuration:

 ```elisp
 (add-to-list 'load-path "/path/to/my-dired")